codekitchen/fsevents_to_vm/README.md

 * Delete events are not forwarded.
 * Multiple events for the same file within the same 1/100th of a second may cause events to be missed.
 * Some directories that you are unlikely to care about are ignored, for example `~/Library`.

+## Testing

+First, make sure that `fsevents` isn't already running due to `dinghy start`, kill it if necessary.

+Then run manually:

+    be ruby exe/fsevents_to_vm start --debug --ssh-identity-file ~/.docker/machine/machines/dinghy/id_rsa --ssh-ip $(dinghy ip) ~

+You can use inotifywait in the VM to watch for events:

+    docker run --rm -it -v $HOME:/fstest ubuntu:trusty apt-get update && apt-get install -y inotify-tools inotifywait /fstest/some/dir

+Then modify a file in `~/some/dir` and watch for inotifywait to catch the change.